Table of Contents

-What is the Ripple Effect?
+What is a Ripple Effect?

 A ripple effect is first detected when your lights start to flicker.
-The ripple effect is created when electricity suppliers in Australia are reducing the amount of energy provided to certain areas.
+It is created when electricity suppliers in Australia are reducing the amount of energy provided to certain areas.

 The electrical current provided to your lights has been decreased and therefore your lights may flicker.
 This is due to LED lights using such little power.

 It is important to remember that there are other factors that could contribute to the severity of the ripple effect.
 An example of this is via air conditioning.

 How Do I Resolve the Flickering?

 There are three main ways you can resolve the ripple effect in your home.
-We will list the following steps to help troubleshoot the issue starting from the least to most cost effective methods.
-This will depend on the area you live in and the severity of your ripple effect.
+We will list the following steps to help troubleshoot the issue starting from the least to most cost-effective methods.

 The lights will then demand more of a current as the lights are not dimmed.
 Turning up the dimmer increases the amount of power required by the light.

 Secondly, you could look at installing a load bypass device.
 This device is designed to improve the dimming and switching performance of some problematic lights.